-Blackboard: This course will make use of Blackboard.
-Students who are registered in the course can logon at https://blackboard.ucalgary.ca/webapps/login/.
-Note that Blackboard features a class email list that I will use to communicate with you.
-It is your responsibility to make sure that Blackboard uses the email of your choice.
-The default is your University of Calgary email address.
-I may from time to time post extra readings on the Blackboard site.
-If so, I will let you know.
+Desire2Learn: This course will make use of the Desire2Learn (D2L) platform.
+Students who are registered in the course can log on at http://d2l.ucalgary.ca or through their student center.
+Please note that D2L features a class e-mail list that may be used to distribute course-related information.
+It is your responsibility to ensure that D2L uses the e-mail address of your choice.
+The default is your University of Calgary e-mail address.